ceph/ceph-medic/docs/source/codes/common.rst

 ECOM9
 ^^^^^
 A cluster should not have running daemons with a cluster ``fsid`` that is different from the rest of the daemons in a cluster.
-This can potentially mean that different cluster identifiers are being used, and that shouldn't be the case.
+This potentially means that different cluster identifiers are being used, and that should not be the case.

 .. _ECOM10: